Kevin Bratcher

-Kevin D. Bratcher (born April 17, 1961, in Louisville, Kentucky) is an American politician and a Republican member of the Kentucky House of Representatives representing District 29 since January 1997.
-He was the first Republican House Majority Whip in Kentucky history (the position wasn't created until 1933).
-Currently, Bratcher is the Chairman of the House Elections, Constitutional Amendments and Intergovernmental Affairs Committee.
+Kevin Dale Bratcher (born April 17, 1961) is an American politician who served as a Republican member of the Kentucky House of Representatives from 1997 to 2025.
+In 2016, Bratcher became the first Republican House Majority Whip in Kentucky history.

+Bratcher did not seek reelection to the Kentucky House in 2024, and instead ran for the 22nd district seat on the Louisville Metro Council.

-Kevin's cousin, Steve Bratcher, is also a member of the Kentucky House of Representatives from District 25.
+Kevin's cousin, Steve Bratcher, is currently a member of the Kentucky House of Representatives from Kentucky's 25th House district.

-Education
+Background

-Bratcher earned his BS from Embry–Riddle Aeronautical University, his MA in media communications from Webster University and his AAS in Mechanical Engineering Technology from the Louisville Technical Institute.
+Bratcher graduated from Shawnee High School before earning his BS from Embry–Riddle Aeronautical University, his MA in media communications from Webster University and his AAS in Mechanical Engineering Technology from the Louisville Technical Institute.